Azure/iot-edge-v1/samples/azure_functions_sample/README.md

   1. Hello World module.
 A module that sends random data on our gateway bus.
   2. Azure Functions module.
 A module that receives this data and sends to the cloud.
 More details on this module here [Azure Functions Module](../../modules/azure_functions/devdoc/azure_functions.md)

-How does the data flow through the Gateway
+How does the data flow through the gateway
 ------------------------------------------
 Here's the journey that a piece of data takes originating from the hello_world module to Azure Functions.